Grave of Yuranigh

 Grave of Yuranigh is the heritage-listed grave of Yuranigh, a 19th-century Wiradjuri man.
-It is located 3 km south-east of Molong, Cabonne Shire, New South Wales, Australia and dates from 1852.
+It is located 3 km south-east of Molong, in the Central West region of New South Wales, Australia and dates from 1852.
 It is also known as Yuranigh's grave.
 It was added to the New South Wales State Heritage Register on 10 March 2006.

 History

 Yuranigh, originally from Boree, accompanied the Surveyor General of NSW, Thomas Mitchell on his fourth and final journey to the north-west of Australia.
 This venture finished approximately 161 km west of Mackay in Queensland.
 A party of 29 white men and three Aboriginal people, one of whom was Yuranigh, departed from Boree on this journey on 15 December 1845, with equipment consisting of eight drays, 80 bullocks, two boats, three light carts, and enough provisions for a year.
 As the party progressed Yuranigh became increasingly helpful to Mitchell for which Mitchell was extremely appreciative.
 Yuranigh's main contribution lay in his ability to negotiate with other Aboriginal people, through whose territory they passed, and in his extensive bush lore and knowledge of country, with which he advised Mitchell.
 In his journal Mitchell described Yuranigh as his "guide, companion, counsellor and friend".On the completion of the exploratory journey Yuranigh accompanied Mitchell to Mitchell's Sydney home, but not liking the city, Yuranigh soon left to become a stockman on a northern cattle station.

 On 13 July 1850 Mitchell learnt of the death of Yuranigh at the old Gamboola Station, near Molong.
 According to their custom, Aboriginal people buried Yuranigh there, marking his grave with four carved trees.
 According to early settlers, it was common practice for Aboriginal people to carve the trees around the grave of an Aboriginal of distinction or repute.
 All the carvings were cut to face Yuranigh's grave.
 Of the four trees, only on one, which is now dead, can the carvings be clearly seen.
 The carvings on the other trees must almost have been covered by regrowth.
 The distinguishable carving is an ovate spiral surrounded by a triple extended S-pattern on one side.

 The grave of Yuranigh has been marked with signs of respect by both Aboriginal people and Europeans.
 The grave has around its perimeter four carved trees, a sign by Aborigines that the buried person was worthy of special credit.
 A fence and a memorial stone in the European tradition was also erected.